dtrifuno/job-tracker/README.md

 ## TODO
 * **Stats Dashboard**
-Create a dashboard where users can keep track of the total number of applications submitted/rejected/waiting response/etc. and can set a goal for the number of applications they want to submit per month or week.
+Create a dashboard where users can keep track of the total number of applications submitted/rejected/waiting response/etc. and can set a goal for the number of submissions they want to make per month/week.
 * **Calendar**
 Create a page where the user can see all of their scheduled assessments, interviews and other upcoming deadlines.
 Integrate this functionality with Google Calendar.
+* **Custom CV Sections**
+The application is currently very opinionated about which sections to include in the CV (Education, Skills, Work History, ...) and in which order.
+Allow users to create custom sections and order them at will.
+* **CV Themes**
+Let users choose from a variety of CV stylings.
+* **Authorization**
+Job-tracker currently uses only basic JWT access tokens.
+Implement refresh tokens and server-side token invalidation after logout.
 * **Testing**
 Write unit and functional tests.
-* **Authorization**
-Job-tracker currently uses only basic JWT access tokens.
-Implement refresh tokens and blacklisting tokens after logout.
 * **Containerize**
 Package the application as a Docker container.